simon-gardier/simon-gardier/README.md

 I also like bouldering!

 ### ~~~~~ Last project
-► [A dance dance revolution game written in assembly on a PIC16F with only 2KB of Ram!](https://github.com/simon-gardier/dance-dance-revolution-assembly) (We also built our own dance pad!)
+► [Dance dance revolution game written in assembly on a PIC16F with 2KB of Ram](https://github.com/simon-gardier/dance-dance-revolution-assembly) (We also built our own dance pad)

 ### ~~~~~ Contacts
 ► [LinkedIn](https://www.linkedin.com/in/simon-gardier/)<br>